microsoft/mu_basecore/PolicyServicePkg/README.md

 ### MU Added Rules

-In addition to aforementioned YAML specification from slim bootloader, a few extra rules was added to the existing specification to facilitate the adaptation of policy specific usage.
-These rules will be enforced by a Pre-Build plugin, more details in its [implementation section](#Pre-Build-Plugin).
+In addition to aforementioned YAML specification from slim bootloader, a few extra rules were added to the existing specification to facilitate the adaptation of policy specific usage.
+These rules will be enforced by a Pre-Build plugin, more details in its [implementation section](#pre-build-plugin).

 1. Each policy definition group must include a `POLICY_HEADER_TMPL` section, as provided in this template [here](CommonPolicy/Template_PolicyHeader.yaml).
 This section should include a 64-bit signature, an expected major version, an maximally expected minor version and